pycom/pycom-micropython-sigfox/libloragw/readme.md

 If you need access to all the registers, include this module in your application.

-**/!\ Warning** please be sure to have a good understanding of the Lora gateway inner working before accessing the internal registers directly.
+**/!\ Warning** please be sure to have a good understanding of the LoRa concentrator inner working before accessing the internal registers directly.

 ### 2.3. loragw_spi ###

-This module contains the functions to access the Lora gateway register array through the SPI interface:
+This module contains the functions to access the LoRa concentrator register array through the SPI interface:

 * lgw_spi_r to read one byte
 * lgw_spi_w to write one byte